Sustainability

 7.2.2.1 Board responsibility for reporting and implementation obligations regarding EMS/SMS implementation

-Throughout the whole of 2023, the Board worked closely with all parties involved to agree the sustainability topics, and particularly with the sustainability advisor Matthias Friebel and the environment team.
+Throughout the whole of 2024, the Board worked closely with all parties involved to agree the sustainability topics, and particularly with the sustainability advisor Matthias Friebel and the environment team.
 Its members provided a motivating presence at many of the team meetings, especially as the workload grew.
-Numerous suggestions and measures were approved and in 2023 the Board itself launched or took responsibility for a great many initiatives, particularly where construction decisions were concerned.
-A key example of this is the planning and feasibility study for the new student residence building, which will be constructed to German Sustainable Building Council (DGNB) platinum standard.
+Numerous suggestions and measures were approved, and in 2024/2025 the Board itself launched or took responsibility for further initiatives, particularly where construction decisions were concerned.
+A key example of this is the advanced planning and feasibility study for the new student residence building, which will be constructed to German Sustainable Building Council (DGNB) platinum standard.

 There have been no changes to the fundamental strategic goals, the policies of the Foundation or the associated processes.
 However, individual departments – or rather the environment team as a whole – have continually set specific new objectives that now need to be followed and implemented.